-• We have performed loan review procedures on selected samples of loans and receivables with the objective of identifying whether the loss event had occurred and whether the provision for impairment has been recognized in a timely manner within the framework of the provisions of the relevant legislation.
+We have performed loan review procedures on selected samples of loans with the objective of identifying whether the loss event had occurred and whether the provision for impairment has been recognized in a timely manner within the framework of the provisions of the relevant standard.

-We have tested relevant inputs and assumption used by the management in each stage of the expected credit loss calculation by considering whether the inputs and assumptions appear reasonable, the relationship between the assumptions and whether the assumptions interdependent and internally consistent, whether the assumptions appropriately reflect current market information and collections, and whether the asumptions appear reasonable when considered collectively with other assumptions, including those for the same accounting estimates and those for other accounting estimates.
+We have tested relevant inputs and assumptions used by the management in each stage of the expected credit loss calculation by considering whether those appear reasonable, the relationship between assumptions and whether assumptions interdependent are and internally consistent, whether the assumptions appropriately reflect current market information and collections, and whether the asumptions appear reasonable when considered collectively with other assumptions, including those for the same accounting estimates and those for other accounting estimates.